 Even with all this increasing complexity, the method of calculation is unchanged in its essentials, but there are now a lot of special cases to keep track of.
-Accordingly, this new Appendix C was produced, to expound journey time calculations in all their variety, and elucidate some fascinating arcana which have been discovered in the process, of which my personal favourite is the concept of Propinquant Junctions (you can tell I'm the victim of a classical education!).
+Accordingly, this new Appendix C was produced, to expound journey time calculations in all their variety, and elucidate some fascinating arcana which have Same Speed Railways v8.0 Page 81 of 140 been discovered in the process, of which my personal favourite is the concept of Propinquant Junctions (you can tell I'm the victim of a classical education!).